 Ohio is one of the least restrictive states when it comes to buying and owning firearms.
 With a few exceptions, anyone over 18 (21 for handguns) can buy and own a rifle, shotgun and/or handgun.
 No permit is required and there is no waiting period.
 The only gun license required in Ohio is to carry a concealed handgun.
-Learn more about getting a hunting license in Ohio.
+Getting a hunting license in Ohio is different.

 The Right to Bear Arms